RodyCoco/VRDL_project3/README.md

 RTX A5000

 ## Preprocessing
-First you should delete all .ipynb_checkpoints file Before train the model, run this command to reorganize the directory of image:
+First you should delete all .ipynb_checkpoints file.
+Before train the model, run this command to reorganize the directory of image:
 ```
 python split_data.py